Officer Roselle is a 30 year veteran of the Norwalk Police Department. Phil was shot one year ago in an on duty training accident.

 If you could kindly keep Phil’s family afloat during this time, he and his family would be forever grateful.

 Philip Roselle has been a dedicated police officer in Norwalk, CT for 30 years.

 Last September, he was shot by a fellow officer in an accidental discharge at the shooting range, changing his life forever.

 Phil has been a diabetic since he was 19 years old.
 Complications from the shooting accident have caused his kidneys to fail, and he is now on dialysis treatment three times a week.

 The plan is/was to get him on the transplant list at Yale New Haven Hospital and then begin the search for a living kidney donor.

 But in order for Phil to be considered a suitable candidate for a kidney transplant, he has to be in reasonable health.
 Unfortunately, over the last few months, Phil has been in the hospital’s critical care unit twice.
 Currently, he has a blood clot in his lung which the doctors are trying to dissolve with medication.
 He also has a partial blockage in his heart and is awaiting a decision on treatment for that condition.
 All while still carrying the bullet from the shooting accident around inside him.

 Financially, to say the least, this has been devastating on Phil, his wife and family.
 Phil’s accumulated vacation and sick leave has ended, which means he will no longer have an income to help support his family and cover the never-ending medical bills.
 To make matters worse, permanent nerve damage to his right hand caused by the shooting will prevent him from ever working again.

-Phil needs two big things to survive:
+Phil needs one thing to survive:

-A kidney transplant.
+A successful kidney transplant.